ConnerKT/Reading-Notes/Class01.md

 In markdown you can do things such as bold and italic

-Bold is done with two
+Bold is done with two **.

-Italic is done with
+Italic is done with one *.